Keeping the hydraulic fluid clean is vital for maintaining a reliable hydraulic systems.

 The air we breathe is dirty.
 Because hydraulic valves have such small clearances even the dirt in the air, that we cannot see, is big enough to fail a valve.
 A simple test is to place a filter paper over the end of a vacuum cleaner to see how much dirt is present in the air.
-Several filter manufactures build their manufacturing plants in the south west or south coast of England to ensure they get the cleanest possible air.
+Several filter manufacturers build their manufacturing plants in the south west or south-coast of England to ensure they get the cleanest possible air.

 It must also be remembered that the fluid contamination level will not remain at one setting but will go up and down depending on the duty, environment, filter condition, flow rates and the age/damage of the components.

 Pumps and motors, although they will always be protected behind filters, are of particular concern for dirt generation.
-Gear pumps, and to a lesser extent vane pumps, will always have contacting faces that will always generate contamination.
+Gear pumps, and to a lesser extent vane pumps, will always have faces that contact and will therefore always generate contamination.
 Piston pump use hydro-dynamic bearings so generate far less contamination.
-As a result it's normal practice to use piston pumps for heavy duty or high integrity applications while gear pump systems can still be acceptable in the many low cost, lighter duty or more robust system designs.
+As a result, it's normal practice to use piston pumps for heavy duty or high integrity applications while gear pump systems can still be acceptable in the many low cost, lighter duty or more robust system designs.

 Lower cost hydraulic valves tend not to maintain such good manufacturing tolerance as the top quality valves.
 This should make them more sensitive to contamination although they often have more robust, less complicated designs that compensate, as they are more commonly used in less clean systems.